Mobile phone versionWhat is this?

 Veils recommended by dress shops are sheer, almost transparent, and obscure the face of the bride rather than conceal it.

 The length should be just above or below any focal point of the dress.
 Today, a very short veil (anywhere between just covering the forehead and shoulder-length) looks cute but not as popular as it was in your mother's generation.
 However, a short veil may be appropriate if a longer veil would cover lavish details on the dress.
-Similarly, very long, floor length 'Cathedral' veils do not look so elegant when lifted by the groom.
+Similarly, very long, floor length 'Cathedral' veils doesn't look so elegant while the groom is lifting it.

 The three most common lengths are: